shawnthompson/resume/jobs/CSD16J-014622-000313/cover-letter.md

 ### Experience with HTML, CSS and JavaScript.

-I built the template pages for the Web Experience Toolkit (WET) Canada.ca theme from the requirements set by the Content and Information Architecture Specification using HTML and CSS for the layout, while using Javascript for any functional needs.
+I build the template pages for the Web Experience Toolkit (WET) Canada.ca theme from the requirements set by the Content and Information Architecture Specification using HTML and CSS for the layout, while using Javascript for any functional needs.
 I have been using HTML, CSS and Javascript on a daily basis for the 10 years as a member of web publishing and design teams in the Government of Canada.
 I regularly attend workshops, codesprints and take courses to ensure that my knowledge and experience with this software is current.

 ## Knowledge